-Desktop Central comes with a feature-set that has the following advanced options to offer greater flexibility and control over the software deployment process:
+If you're looking to deploy software effortlessly or bank on a flexible software deployment tool, our unified endpoint management tool comes with a feature-set that has the following advanced options to offer greater flexibility and control over the software deployment process:

 One of the major reasons for software deployment failure is that the target computers don't meet the prerequisites.
 It can take up a lot of time to figure out the exact issue and then troubleshoot it accordingly.
-Desktop Central's pre deployment activities let you perform condition checks and apply configurations before installation, to ensure that the target computers meet all the requirements and have all the configurations set up.
+Pre deployment activities let you perform condition checks and apply configurations before installation, to ensure that the target computers meet all the requirements and have all the configurations set up.

 The software deployment process is not complete even after the software has been installed.
 You need to ensure that the application is accessible to user, all the previous versions have been uninstalled, shortcuts have been set up and all the application specific configurations are applied.
-Desktop Central's post deployment activities allow you to apply follow-up configurations, run custom scripts, change registry settings, create shortcuts, create/append path, and much more after the installation.
+Post deployment activities allow you to apply follow-up configurations, run custom scripts, change registry settings, create shortcuts, create/append path, and much more after the installation.

-Desktop Central allows you to copy the necessary installable to the client computers before installing or uninstalling applications.
+You can copy the necessary installable to the client computers before installing or uninstalling applications.
 This can be configured while setting up the deployment policy.
 It is optional and when selected will speed up the installation/uninstallation process.

 You can install or uninstall the application as a specific user.
 After application deployment, all applications are installed as "System User" by default.

 Software deployment tools are solutions that make make the process of installing a software to all the endpoints in you network much easier.
 An automated, centralized, customizable software deployment tool allows you to:

 The process of installing software on multiple or all computers in a network from a central location is known as software deployment.
 Every piece of software is unique in terms of functionality and use cases.
 It entails the installation, uninstallation, and updating of software in the target systems or users.
 It applies to apps as well as software, acting as application deployment software for Windows, Mac and Linux.The following steps comprise software deployment management: